GRCHive/grchive/README.dev.md

 - `cd $SRC`
 - `bazel run //devops/docker/artifactory:artifactory`
-- `docker run --network c3p0 --rm --name artifactory -v /srv/artifactory:/opt/jfrog/artifactory/var/data/artifactory/filestore bazel/devops/docker/artifactory:artifactory`
+- `docker run --network c3p0 --name artifactory -v /srv/artifactory:/opt/jfrog/artifactory/var/data/artifactory/filestore bazel/devops/docker/artifactory:artifactory`

 You will need to rerun the `docker run` command the first time you run the above command for it to properly pick up all the initial configuration.